bbauska/W3Cx-5of5/README.md

 <h4>A typical HTML/CSS/JS project folder structure, when working with external local files</h4>

-It is good practice to locate CSS files in a css subfolder, and JavaScript files in a js subfolder.
+<p>It is good practice to locate CSS files in a css subfolder, and
+JavaScript files in a js subfolder.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 122. a typical html/css/js project folder structure (95) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">